yours-truly-rshi/BloggingPlatformFE/README.md

 # Blogging Platform Frontend

-ReactJs based minimal frontend service to interact with backend and email microservice developed in FastAPI (Python)
+ReactJs based minimal frontend service to interact with backend and email microservice developed with FastAPI (Python)

 ## Features